 When you are ashore don't forget to cross the mat so your time can be recorded.
 (If you miss the mat, your canoeing time will not be recorded.)

-After you pick up your bike and put on your helmet, you will turn left on County Road 25 towards Houston.
+After you have put on your helmet and jumped on your bike, you turn left/ north on County Road 25 towards Houston.
 Please beware of other traffic like cars and farming machinery.
 You will engage a smooth paved road with some challenging hills.
 At the end of County Road 9 turn left on Highway 76 and cross the bridge over the Root River.
-Then turn right onto the levy and go to the bike/ transition and start running.
+(For your safety pay attention and follow instructions of local law enforcement) Then turn right onto the levy and go to the bike/ transition and start running.
 (Do not forget to cross the two mats)

 The run goes first over the levy.
 At the end of the trail over the levy turn left and cross Highway 16.
 (There will be volunteers to guide you.)
 Follow the arrows on the road towards Houston.
 Pay attention to the directions of the volunteers in the city especially when crossing Highway 76 (two times!!)